Skip Navigation

 The Fund seeks current income consistent with the preservation of capital.

-The Fund invests, under normal market conditions, in U.S. Government Securities, some of which may be subject to repurchase agreements, or in "high grade" (rated at the time of purchase in one of the three highest rating categories by a nationally recognized statistical rating organization or are determined by the portfolio manager to be of comparable quality) mortgage-backed securities, including collateralized mortgage obligations.
+The Fund invests, under normal market conditions, in U.S. government securities, some of which may be subject to repurchase agreements, or in "high grade" (rated at the time of purchase in one of the three highest rating categories by a nationally recognized statistical rating organization or are determined by the portfolio manager to be of comparable quality) mortgage-backed securities, including collateralized mortgage obligations.

 Investment Considerations

-The fund is subject to the same risks as the underlying bonds in the portfolio such as credit, prepayment, call and interest rate risk.
+The Fund is subject to the same risks as the underlying bonds in the portfolio such as credit, prepayment, call and interest rate risk.
 As interest rates rise the value of bond prices will decline and an investor may lose money.
-The fund may invest in mortgage backed securities which tend to be more sensitive to changes in interest rates.
-The fund invests in U.S. Government securities or its agencies (such as Fannie Mae or Freddie Mac securities).
-Although U.S. Government Securities issued directly by the U.S. Government are guaranteed by the U.S. Treasury, other U.S. Government Securities issued by an agency or instrumentality of the U.S. government may not be.
+The fund may invest in mortgage-backed securities which tend to be more sensitive to changes in interest rates.
+The fund invests in U.S. government securities or its agencies (such as Fannie Mae or Freddie Mac securities).
+Although U.S. government securities issued directly by the U.S. government are guaranteed by the U.S. Treasury, other U.S. government securities issued by an agency or instrumentality of the U.S. government may not be.
 No assurance can be given that the U.S. government would provide financial support to its agencies and instrumentalities if not required to do so by law.

 Fund Facts